FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 2. Export all communication media files (cftcom and cftcomXX, where XX is the node number with range from 00 to &lt;number of nodes - 1>) using the command CFTMI.
     For each communication media file, enter:
 3. For each node, enter:
-4. Load Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> environment.
+4. Load Transfer CFT {{< TransferCFT/componentversion >}} environment.
 5. Import all communication media files using the CFTMI command.
     For the manager, enter:
-6. For each node, enter:<span class="code"> </span>
+6. For each node, enter:` `

 ## Single-node to multi-node architecture migration

 The only difference between migrating from single node to multi-node architecture and migrating from single-node to single-node architecture is the catalog migration step.
-Since there is no catalog named <span class="code">cftcata </span>in multi-node, import the catalog exported from single-node architecture to the catalog of any of the nodes in the multi-node architecture.
+Since there is no catalog named `cftcata `in multi-node, import the catalog exported from single-node architecture to the catalog of any of the nodes in the multi-node architecture.

 Be certain to stop Transfer CFT and the Transfer CFT Copilot server before performing the procedure.